 A "grievance" is defined as a complaint by a student that there has been an alleged violation, misinterpretation, or inequitable action committed against said student.
-In the event a student SRT believes an incident has occurred, the student should refer to the College's "Student Grievance Procedure."
-However, the ST faculty believes the student wishing to file a grievance should first:
+In the event a student believes an incident has occurred, the student should refer to the College's "Student Grievance Procedure."
+However, the SRG faculty believes the student wishing to file a grievance should first:

-- Discuss the matter in a timely fashion with the appropriate faculty member with the objective of resolving the issue/matter. - If the matter is not resolved informally, the student shall request a meeting with the Department Chair, with a meeting resulting within 48 hours. - If the grievance cannot be resolved by the parties, the student should file within 48 hours a written Statement to the Division Dean. - The Division Dean will respond to the student within 48 hours and convene a meeting which may or may not involve faculty members and the Department Chair.
+- Discuss the matter in a timely fashion with the appropriate faculty member with the objective of resolving the issue/matter. - If the matter is not resolved informally, the student shall request a meeting with the Department Chair, with a meeting resulting within 48 hours. - If the parties cannot resolve the grievance, the student should file within 48 hours a written statement to the Division Dean. - The Division Dean will respond to the student within 3 days and convene a meeting, which may or may not involve faculty members and the Department Chair.

-STUDENT-FACULTY COMMUNICATION:
+STUDENT-FACULTY COMMUNICATION

-Students are expected to check their NSCC email and Blackboard at a minimum of once daily, Monday through Friday.
-College e-mail is the official communication method used by the ST faculty.
-The Surgical Technology Program requires students to use the Learning Management campus for student use.
+- 1. Students are expected to check their NSCC email and Blackboard at a minimum of once daily, Monday through Friday.
+College e-mail is the official communication method used by the ST faculty. - 2.
+The Surgical Technology Program requires students to use the Learning Management System Blackboard.

-System - Blackboard.
 This requires the student to have basic computer literacy skills and access to a computer with reliable internet access.
-There are several open computer rooms on

-- 2. Each student surgical technologist may schedule an appointment with his/her faculty advisor as needed. - 3.
-A faculty advisor will notify a ST student if a meeting is deemed necessary. - 4.
-During the academic year, the faculty is available during office hours posted outside the office door.
+There are several open computer rooms on campus for student use. - 3.
+Each student Surgical Technologist may schedule an appointment with his/her faculty advisor as needed - 4.
+A faculty advisor will notify a ST student if a meeting is deemed necessary. - 5.
+During the academic year, the faculty is available during office hours, which is posted outside the office door.

-WITHDRAWAL PROCEDURE:
+WITHDRAWAL PROCEDURE

-Prior to withdrawing from the surgical technology program, it is highly recommended that the student make an appointment with the Department Chair or advisor.
-The student must report to the Registrar's office to officially withdraw from the college by making written application.
+Prior to withdrawing from the Surgical Technology program, it is highly recommended that the student makes an appointment with the Department Chair or advisor.
+To officially withdraw from the college, the student must submit a written application to the Registrar's office as soon as possible.
 Notifying the instructor or ceasing to attend class and/or clinical does not constitute an official withdrawal.
 The importance of following the withdrawal procedure cannot be overemphasized.
 Students who do not formally withdraw will receive an "F" grade for the enrolled courses.
-Failure to follow the official withdrawal procedure may also result in the College\giving incomplete or misleading academic transcript results and/or recommendations (Please refer to the\College handbook, Academic Standing, for more information).
+Failure to follow the official withdrawal procedure may also result in the college giving incomplete or misleading academic transcript results and/or recommendations (Please refer to the College handbook, Academic Standing, for more information).

-READMISSION POLICY COLLEGE POLICY:
+READMISSION COLLEGE POLICY

-The following students must apply for readmission prior to registration in any given semester: students who have not been matriculated and enrolled in the College within the previous five years; students who have graduated from the College; and students in selective admission programs (Nurse Education, Physical Therapist Assistant, Occupational Therapy Assistant, Radiologic Technology, Respiratory Care, Medical Assisting Certificate, Veterinary Technology, Surgical Technician Certificate, and Practical Nursing Certificate) who have interrupted their sequence of professional courses with a course withdrawal, course failure, and/or semester stop out.
-Students in health professions programs seeking readmission must meet current Program and College admission requirements, and follow the specific policies and procedures defined by individual programs\.
+The following students must apply for readmission prior to registration in any given semester:

+- 1. Students who have not matriculated and enrolled in the College within the previous five years. - 2.
+Students who have graduated from the College. - 3.
+Students in selective admission programs (Nurse Education, Physical Therapist Assistant, Occupational Therapy Assistant, Radiologic Technology, Respiratory Care, Medical Assisting Certificate, Veterinary Technology, Surgical Technician Certificate, and Practical Nursing Certificate) who have interrupted their sequence of professional courses with a course withdrawal, course failure, and/or semester stop out. - 4.
+Students in health professions programs seeking readmission must meet current Program and College admission requirements, and follow the specific policies and procedures defined by individual programs - 5.
 Readmission to health professions programs is not automatically guaranteed.
 If readmitted, students are permitted only one readmission to their program on a space available basis with approval by the Program Director/Department Chair.

-\SURGICAL TECHNOLOGY READMISSION POLICY
+SURGICAL TECHNOLOGY READMISSION POLICY